pnp/blog/content/post/what-kind-of-apps-can-you-build-on-microsoft-365.md

 ## Why should you build applications on Microsoft 365

-Microsoft 365, previously known as Office 365, is Microsoft\'s
-productivity cloud, that organizations use for communication and collaboration.
+Microsoft 365, previously known as Office 365, is Microsoft's productivity cloud, that organizations use for communication and collaboration.
 250 million users work with Microsoft 365 creating files, sending emails, meeting, reading information stored in Microsoft 365,